SoonbeomChoi/saebyulgan-blog/index.md

 ### Overview
 <p align="justify">
-In this post we  introduce  a  Korean  singing  voice  synthesis  system  based  on  auto-regressive  generative  adversarialnetwork (GAN).
+In this post, we  introduce  a  Korean  singing  voice  synthesis  system  based  on  auto-regressive  generative  adversarialnetwork (GAN).
 In an end-to-end framework, the system generates spectrogram from score and text information.
 Focusing on the difference between the speech synthesisand the singing voice synthesis problem, we develop a model based on GAN for singing voice synthesis.
 To solve discontinuity problem in conventional GAN, we proposed auto-regressive method for convolutional neural network (CNN).
 Additionally, We adopted boundary equilibrium GAN objective to generates high quality spectrogram.
 </p>

 ![Model Architecture Ver 5 small artboard 2](https://user-images.githubusercontent.com/15067112/67160811-804e5180-f38f-11e9-8304-1c99420d644a.jpg)